ltabis/foodles/README.md

 # Word frequency

-This package exposes a single function, `words_by_frequency`, used to count the number of occurrence words appears in a sentence.
+This package exposes a single function, `words_by_frequency`, used to count the number of occurrence words appear in a sentence.
 Check the function comments for more details.

+# Requirements

+Python 3 must be installed.

 # Run tests